SpikeInterface/spikeinterface/doc/modules/qualitymetrics/amplitude_median.rst

 Literature
 ----------

-Metric introduced by IBL_.
+Metric introduced by [IBL]_.

 ..
 [IBL] International Brain Laboratory.
 “Spike sorting pipeline for the International Brain Laboratory”.
 4 May 2022.
-9 Jun 2022.

 Links to source code